Model-driven interoperability: Conceptual integration

 The reference model for conceptual integration has been developed from a MDD point of view focusing on the enterprise applications and software system.

-According to MDA, a Computation Independent Model (CIM) corresponds to a view defined by a computation independent viewpoint.
+According to model-driven architecture, a computation independent model (CIM) corresponds to a view defined by a computation independent viewpoint.
 It describes the business context and business requirements for the software system(s).
-A Platform Independent Model (PIM) corresponds to a view defined by a platform independent viewpoint.
+A platform independent model (PIM) corresponds to a view defined by a platform independent viewpoint.
 It describes software specifications independent of execution platforms.
-A Platform Specific Model (PSM) corresponds to a view defined by a platform specific viewpoint.
+A platform specific model (PSM) corresponds to a view defined by a platform specific viewpoint.
 It describes the realisation of software systems.

 Technical integration

 Technical Integration reference model promotes the use of service-oriented solutions where a software system and more generally a system provide a set of services required by the businesses and users of the enterprise.

 Applicative integration

 The reference model for applicative integration has been developed in order to emphasise the dependencies between the different models and views to achieve interoperability.